Geojuffie/HackingEDPlanning-Team5-QGISNL/technical_guide.md

 Set the plugin parameters:

-population layer: the updated vector layer containing the newly added population data
+Population layer: the updated vector layer containing the newly added population data

 Name field: choose a field which you need to identify the different features, e.g. the field containing the names for each administrative area.